isaac152/prometeoCLI/README.md

 source env/bin/activate
 python -m pip install -r requirements.txt
 ```
 **Note:** The step 2 is for linux.
-Search the way to enter into your virtualenviroment in your os.
+Search the way to enter into your virtual enviroment in your os.

 if the download was successful then test the CLI with
 ```